Skip to main content

 Step 5: Enrolment

 Enrolment is the process of formally joining the University and becoming a Heriot-Watt student.
-You agree to abide by the rules of the University and to pay any fees, and we ask you to confirm that we have your correct details.
+You agree to abide by the rules of the University as set out in the Student Declaration, confirm that we have your details correct, and to pay any fees.

 When enrolment opens and as long as you have a confirmed offer, you will enrol online using Student Self Service.
 You log in using your Heriot-Watt University username.
 You will need this username to set up your password.
 By clicking on the link to set up your password you accept the University's IT and Communications Acceptable Use Policy.
 To help keep your Heriot-Watt account safe you will need to set up Multi-Factor Authentication.
 You may have used a similar system to access online banking or a personal email account.